- About Us

 The issues that may be determined during a divorce, depending on the couple’s circumstances, include the following:

 If you are considering filing for divorce, there could be options available to you that you were not aware existed.
 There could also be potential roadblocks to your divorce that you did not realize you could face.
-Talk through all of the potential issues with your divorce with an experienced divorce lawyer before you file to end your marriage.
+Talk through all of the potential issues with your divorce with an experienced divorce lawyers before you file to end your marriage.

 While working through the divorce process, your lawyer can advocate for you by guiding you through each court interaction.
 If any issues need to be revisited after your divorce is finalized, such as your child support order, your lawyer can help you with this as well.
 This is known as a post-decree modification.